Shopify 2FA

 Key Takeaways

-• Shopify 2FA adds an extra layer of security by requiring a password and a code or device.
+• Shopify 2FA adds a critical second layer of security by requiring a password and a verification method.

 What Is Shopify 2FA and Why It Matters